robosnacks/psysimg/README.md

 Python command line utility to make manipulation of RomWBW USCD p-System disk images with Ciderpress a bit easier.

 ## Overview
-The [RomWBW](https://github.com/wwarthen/RomWBW) USCD p-system implemenation doesn't have an easy way to get files on and off the storage device.
+The [RomWBW](https://github.com/wwarthen/RomWBW) USCD p-System implemenation doesn't have an easy way to get files on and off the storage device.
 The distributed disk image includes two .vol files with can be read and written to using [Ciderpress](https://a2ciderpress.com/).
 It is also possible to create a further 4 disk units from within p-System.
 This script attempts to make accessing these disk units and editing them with Ciderpress bit easier.

 ## Usage
 I've only tested on Windows 11 with Python 3.10 as (afaik) Ciderpress is a Windows only application, so it's likely you'll want to run the script on a Windows machine, though there's no reason it won't work on other platforms.
 I'm using the [RomWBW 3.2.1 release](https://github.com/wwarthen/RomWBW/releases/tag/v3.2.1) running on a [SC130](https://smallcomputercentral.com/sc130-z180-motherboard/).